Robo 3D

 Founded in 2012, Robo 3D is a company that started on Kickstarter with their first product the Robo 3D R1.
-Their product line includes the Robo R1+, Robo C2, and Robo R2, and Robo E3, which all utilize the open materials ideology and are compatible with a variety of 3D modeling softwares, such as Solidworks and Sketch Up, along with free 3D model sharing websites, such as Thingiverse.
+Their product line includes the Robo R1+, Robo C2, and Robo R2, and Robo E3, which all utilize the open materials ideology and are compatible with a variety of 3D modeling software, such as Solidworks and Sketch Up, along with free 3D model sharing websites, such as Thingiverse.
 Robo 3D shifted their focus to education in early 2018 and have acquired a 300+ lesson 3D printable STEM curriculum platform called MyStemKits.com.
 Now, with their new Robo E3 3D printer and MyStemKits curriculum, they have a full, turn-key solution for 3D printing in the classroom.
+Hector Silva bought the first 3D Printer in Dallas.

 History

-In 2012, a group of students from San Diego State University (SDSU), frustrated by the cost of using the school’s only expensive and industrial 3D printer, set out to create their own 3D printer.
+In 2012, a group of students from San Diego State University (SDSU), frustrated by the cost of using the school's only expensive and industrial 3D printer, set out to create their own 3D printer.
 The motivation was to create a cheaper alternative to the current leading 3D printing brands.

 After beginning product development on a dining room table, the group went to Kickstarter to seek funding.
 With a funding target of $49,000, a total of $649,663 was pledged.

 On January 16, 2014, Robo3D was mentioned in Time magazine's article on 3D printers at CES.
 On August 20, 2015, Fine Brothers Entertainment released an episode of 'Elders React to 3D Printers' which features a Robo 3D R1 printer.

 In 2016, the company's stock debuted on the Australian Securities Exchange.
 It initially traded for a higher price per share than the initial public offering.

 In April 2018, the company announced support for New Matter printers.

 The R1

 The physical dimensions of the R1 are 17 × 15 × 18 in allowing it to have a build volume of 10 × 9 × 8 in or 720 cuin.
-It weights 28 lbs.
-The layer resolution is 100 µm on high, 200 µm on medium and 300 µm on low.
+It weighs 28 lbs.
+The layer resolution is 100 μm on high, 200 μm on medium and 300 μm on low.
 The filament diameter is 1.75 mm and the nozzle diameter is 0.4 mm.